mrolims/pynamicalsys/docs/source/quickstart.rst

     x_{n+1} = r x_n (1 - x_n).

 This map is a discrete dynamical system that exhibits a wide range of behaviors depending on the parameter :math:`r`.
 It is often used as a classic example in chaos theory.
-To create the discrete-time dynamical system object, we need to instanciate the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class using the `model` parameter, since the Lorenz system is built-in within this class:
+To create the discrete-time dynamical system object, we need to instanciate the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class using the `model` parameter, since the logistic map is built-in within this class:

 .. code-block:: python

     from pynamicalsys import DiscreteDynamicalSystem as dds
-    ds = dds(model="logistc map")
+    ds = dds(model="logistic map")

 Generating a trajectory
 ~~~~~~~~~~~~~~~~~~~~~~~